What's New in 18R2

 Reason for Change & Intentionally Left Blank Support Comments

 An administrator can now configure a Study to allow data entry users to free text type a reason for Intentionally Left Blank or Reason for Change.
 When this feature is enabled for a Study, the user will have an additional option of Other (please specify), in addition to the other options they can see.
 If the user selects Other (please specify), EDC displays a text field and allows the user to enter their reason.
 When this feature is enabled, the Other (please specify) option is available in any area where a user can set Intentionally Left Blank or Change Reason.
-Learn more about configuring reasons for change.

 Monitoring & Data Management